CVE-2026-14746

 Remediation

-Compensating Controls: Implement a Web Application Firewall (WAF) with strict SQL injection protection rules to filter malicious payloads directed at the application.
+Compensating Controls: Implement a Web Application Firewall (WAF) to filter and block requests containing malicious SQL injection payloads targeting the identified vulnerable script.

 Exploitation status